MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-extend.md

 As part of your application flow, you can incorporate modern XAML-based user interfaces into your desktop application.
 These user interfaces are naturally adaptive to different screen sizes and resolutions and support modern interactive models such as touch and ink.

-For example, to help users visualize a location, you could show a modern map control.
-With a small amount of XAML markup, you can give users with powerful map-related visualization features.
+For example, with a small amount of XAML markup, you can give users with powerful map-related visualization features.

 This image shows a VB6 application that opens a XAML-based modern UI that contains a map control.